MoeinT/web-applications-golang/README.md

 - Start the Server: Use http.ListenAndServe to begin listening for requests.
 - Access the Server: Use a browser or HTTP client to send requests to the server's URL.
 - Process Requests: The handler receives the client's request and responds accordingly.

+### Templates
+Templates in Go are a way to generate HTML dynamically on the server.
+The html/template package allows developers to define static HTML with placeholders that can be replaced by dynamic data during runtime.
+This approach separates the application logic from the presentation layer, making the codebase more maintainable and flexible.

+In Go, we can create an HTML file (e.g., home.html) with placeholders for dynamic content.
+Placeholders are written using ```{{ .FieldName }}```.
+Here are a few important methods to create a hello-world application using a dynamic template:
+1. **template.ParseFiles**
+    - Use this function to load the template file in your Go code.
+It returns a template object and an error object
+2. **tmpl.Execute**:
+    - Use this function to execute your template object and return the result back to the client, so it needs object of type `http.ResponseWriter` as an input.
+3. **Passing data**
+    - The most common and recommended approach is to pass a struct object to the `Execute` function.
+Specific fields of this struct can be accessed inside the template using the dot notation.